koala-framework/docs/docs/kwf-general-features/media-output.md

 ##Possible return values

+Required value:

+* mimeType (a string containing the Mime Type of the returned media, eg. `image/jpg`)

 You have to return an array which contains one of the following values:

 * contents (a string containing the file)